dapetcu21/atom-autocomplete-lua/README.md

 ### Function variants

-Sometimes, you may have polymorphic functions which can be called with a number of different argument configuration.
+Sometimes, you may have polymorphic functions which can be called with a number of different argument configurations.
 You might want to show all of these versions separately in the autocomplete dropdown.

 You can provide multiple versions of the same function by moving `link`,